flybywiresim/docs/docs/aircraft/a32nx/feature-guides/sec-fpln.md

 We are now well prepared for a quick return to Zurich should it be required.

-### Activating the secondary flight plan
+### Activating the Secondary Flight Plan

 We now wish to activate the secondary flight plan to guide us safely clear of terrain and into the holding pattern at GIPOL while we troubleshoot the issue.
 Thanks to our preparation, all we have to do is go to the SEC F-PLN page and select ACTIVATE SEC.

-!!! warning "Activation of the secondary flight plan"
+!!! warning "Activation of the Secondary Flight Plan"
     The ACTIVATE SEC and SWAP ACTIVE options do not appear unless the active plan and the secondary plan have the same active leg, or the aircraft is in HDG mode.
 If you do not see the ACTIVATE SEC option, switch to HDG mode.
 After activating the plan, you can re-engage NAV by performing a direct-to to a suitable waypoint.

 After activating the secondary plan, all prepared entries—including route and performance data—are transferred into the active flight plan.
 The data that was previously in the active plan is overwritten.
 In some cases, you may wish to retain the original active plan; in such cases, you can swap between the active and secondary plans using the SWAP ACTIVE option.